Maloof-Style Rocker Seminar

 Resawing is all about making thick boards thinner without planing off all the excess thickness (thus unnecessarily wasting your

 valuable lumber).
 More than any other tool we know of, our exclusive Wood Slicer resawing blade makes resawing a pleasure.

 Don't believe us?
-We invite you to order a
+We invite you to

 to fit your own bandsaw.
-After using it, if you're not raving
+After using it, if you're not

 how well it performs, just return it to us within 60 days and we'll refund all your money, including domestic Priority Mail postage costs.